Muz32/Victoria-Road-Crash-Analysis/README.md

 ## Project Overview

 ### Objective
 Our project endeavors to cast a spotlight on the underlying patterns of road traffic incidents in the state of Victoria, Australia, by deploying advanced data visualizations.
-Visualisations will be based on accident dataset attributes including Accident Types, Level of injuries/deaths, demographics of people, types of roads user, weather conditions, location and vehicle types.
+Visualisations will be based on accident dataset attributes including Accident Types, Level of injuries/deaths, Demographics of people, Types of road users, weather conditions, location and vehicle types.

 ### Visualization Strategy
 Leveraging JavaScript libraries such as **Plotly, Leaflet, and D3**, we are crafting an array of interactive charts that serve as a compelling visual narrative of the data.
 Users will be empowered to: